Mitchel-Stig/ATMDispenser/README.md

 - Ability to manually add/remove denomination counts
 - Ability to withdraw specified cash amounts
 - Ability to notify when impossible to withdraw due to lack of notes
+- Test Suite to cover all required test cases and some additional cases

 ## Further Possible Improvements

 - Addition of Front-end
-- Addition of Database
+- Addition of Database to store denomination counts
-- Addition of threshold identification
+- Addition of threshold identification for denomination counts
 - Addition of managing cash withdrawal options to distribute denomination usage